voicemxil/TS2-Starter-Pack/docs/Installation.md

      [Download](https://github.com/voicemxil/ts2-starter-pack/releases/latest){: .btn .btn-green }

-If you don't have an active working connection to the GitHub server on the device you're installing the game, you must use the Touchup/Standalone Installer instead.
-This is the offline installer script only, which requires separately downloading the game files to the game folder before use.
+If you don't have a working connection to the GitHub server on the device you're installing the game, you must use the Touchup/Standalone Installer instead.
+This is the offline installer script only, which does not include the game files and requires separately downloading them to the game folder before use.
 They are avaialable [here](https://github.com/mintalien/The-Puppets-2-Definitive-Edition/releases/tag/v12).

 # Installation:
 - 🐧 Linux/Steam Deck users should follow these steps in conjunction with the Linux-specific setup steps.